Canon And Mindme International Forge Partnership To Empower Kenyan Youth Through Creative Storytelling

-Canon Central and North Africa (Canon-CNA ), a global leader in imaging solutions, is pleased to announce a transformative partnership with MindMe International (MMI), a registered NGO based in Kenya.
+(MENAFN- Mid-East) Canon Central and North Africa (Canon-CNA), a global leader in imaging solutions, is pleased to announce a transformative partnership with MindMe International (MMI), a registered NGO based in Kenya.
 This collaboration aims to empower marginalized communities through sustainable development, with a focus on fostering positive change in young individuals' lives.

 Central to this collaboration is the shared objective of transforming young participants into effective storytellers.
 The programme's structured approach includes providing access to equipment, teaching photography skills, showcasing examples and case studies, and guiding participants to tell their stories authentically.
 Upon completion of the programme, participants will be awarded certificates by Canon, to acknowledge their dedication and accomplishments.